Where are Fire Doors Required?

 Regulations and Standards

-UK fire safety regulations, including the Building Regulations and British Standards, provide a framework for the necessary fire protection measures in buildings.
+UK fire door building regulations, including the Building Regulations and British Standards, provide a framework for the necessary fire protection measures in buildings.
 Compliance with these standards is not just a legal requirement but also a critical component of a safety strategy.
 Non-compliance can lead to severe legal consequences, including fines and prosecution, as well as increased risk to life and property.

 Who Can Install Fire Doors?